Qala-Dev/course-materials/01-2024-schedule/README.md

 ## Wednesday

-### Setup Bitcoin/Lightning developer environment
+### Setup Bitcoin/Lightning Developer Environment

 ### Practice Activities

-1. Set up a manual bitcoin and lightning developer environment on regtest by following the guide from Bitstein: [Setting up a Bitcoin/Lightning test environment](https://medium.com/@bitstein/setting-up-a-bitcoin-lightning-network-test-environment-ab967167594a)
+1. Set up a manual Bitcoin and Lightning developer environment on regtest by following the guide from Bitstein: [Setting up a Bitcoin/Lightning test environment](https://medium.com/@bitstein/setting-up-a-bitcoin-lightning-network-test-environment-ab967167594a)
    * Note, this environment should ideally be built using Bitcoin Core and LND which have been build from source by yourself.
 2. Run all Bitcoin Core unit tests
 3. Choose area of the codebase you're interested in, pick a functional test that covers it, and then run that test